 40 Hours per Week

-With professional experience
+With or without professional experience

 Provide support for German OEM for the Linux container bring-up and setup.